rsmck/lcxl-eos/README.md

 The eight faders correspond to Faders 1-8 on Eos, the buttons below each fader act like the Fire and Stop/Back buttons, and therefore respect the configuration you've set for them in Fader Config on the console.

+Fader buttons are only illuminated when there is something programmed on the corresponding fader.

+It's not possible to determine the type of fader via OSC, but if you include 'Inhib' in the name then it will be shown red rather than green.

 #### Cue Stack

 The "Record" (Round Red Button) acts as STOP/BACK and the Play button acts as GO as you'd expect.
 The current Cue is shown in the LCD display (but it does lag a bit)